 - If you are able to identify students who are most upset, a referral to the Counseling Center would be helpful.
 When speaking to students, try to do so in a calm relaxed way and don’t worry if you cry in front of them.
 That’s okay.
 When the students finish talking, you can offer them a moment of silence.
 Suggest that they close their eyes and breathe slowly and deeply three or four times.
-If you are worried about a particular student, approach her/him privately.
+If you are worried about a particular student, approach them privately.
 If you are concerned about your own reactions to the situation, consider seeking help.
 Give us a call and we can chat with you about whether you should think about seeking help.

 - Some students who have had close involvement with the crisis may have very vivid perceptions regarding the sights, sounds, smells, and tastes of the event.
 It’s not uncommon for them to feel something is wrong with them because the memories of these sensory perceptions are so strong.
 You can reassure them that such feelings are not uncommon after a tragedy.
 You might ask “Others have reported similar perceptions and thoughts after such a tragedy.”
 Or, “It must have been so upsetting to (see, hear, feel, smell, taste) that.”